azfar-mustafa/transfermarkt_azure/readme.md

 * Azure Function Core Tools
 * Azure CLI

+## CI/CD with GitHub Actions
+This project uses GitHub Actions for Continuous Integration and Continuous Deployment (CI/CD).
+The GitHub Actions workflow automates the deployment process, ensuring that your Azure Functions are deployed seamlessly whenever changes are pushed to the repository.

+## More Details
+For more detailed information about the project, click [here](https://drive.google.com/drive/folders/1-D6GLuVdnOfryZJelAkKfmSro_mnVYX_) to access the Google Drive folder containing additional documentation and resources.

 ## Disclaimer

 This project is intended solely for learning purposes.
 The data scraped from the Transfermarkt website is used only for educational demonstrations and not for any commercial purposes.
 I do not intend to monetize any data obtained from Transfermarkt.